 - inclusiveness, diversity, equity and justice

-- background of author
+- background/expertise of the author

 - referencing (if appropriate)